 Example SCORM Courses

-Take a look at these three courses for some examples of elearning that can easily be delivered in a SCORM-compliant format:
+Take a look at these three courses for some examples of online learning content that can easily be delivered in a SCORM-compliant format:

 This is an example of a simple one-page learning resource to get people up to speed with a new role.